mororo250/Gsoc-sun-sky/gsoc_final_report.md

 ### Other features and bug fixes:

-During this summer there ware several
+During this summer I had to fix some bugs among them:

 ## Future work: